Zxela/org-zero/README.md

 ## 📈 Project Progress (as of May 31, 2025)

-- Core agent framework established: agents for Director, PM, Designer, Dev-Implementor, Dev-Reviewer, DevOps, and Sales are scaffolded and configured.
+- Core agent framework established: agents for Director, PM, Designer, Implementor, Reviewer, DevOps, and Sales are scaffolded and configured.
 - Redis Pub/Sub event-driven communication implemented for agent orchestration.
 - FastAPI input layer operational for text-based user prompts.
 - Initial Docker and infrastructure setup complete (Dockerfile, docker-compose, Terraform scaffolding).